 - Compatible with all devices.

-This wallet is another software wallet and is rather famous amongst investors and traders, as supported by the Binance Crypto exchange.
 One can store and transfer Matic by downloading this app on the mobile phone without compromising security.

 The reasons why Trust wallet is widely used: